danericp/python-projects/mac-changer/README.md

 ## Process

 1. Optionally, list all the network interfaces in your machine.
 2. Disable the target network interface.
-You cannot change the its MAC address if the interface is enabled.
+You cannot change its MAC address if the interface is enabled.
-3. Modify the Ethernet/MAC
+3. Modify the Ethernet/MAC.
-4. Enable back the target network interface
+4. Enable the target network interface back.

 ## Usage